noahshinn/captain/README.md

 ## Autocomplete

-Warning: This tool is an experimental feature.
+**Warning:** This tool is an experimental feature.
 It will directly send keyboard events to your computer.

 ```bash
 cargo run -- autocomplete
 ```

 Tap `Cmd` to trigger an autocompletion.
+Tap `Ctrl` to cancel.